aesedepece/scriptful/README.md

 ___Scriptful_ is a minimalistic `no_std` stack machine for executing domain specific interpreted languages.__

-This library is heavily inspired by [FORTH] and [Script][BitcoinScript], the scripting language in Bitcoin.
+This library is heavily inspired by [Forth] and [Script][BitcoinScript], the scripting language in Bitcoin.

 ## General design